Where do people migrate?

 Questions

 Often known as the origin of migration flows, countries in Latin America and the Caribbean are also the destination for many migrants within the region and from outside the region.
-What three EU countries are the origin countries for over 800,000 migrants living in South America, as of 2020?
+How does the migration pattern of Latin Americans to Europe compare to their migration to Northern America?

 What has been the trend in extraregional migration from Latin America and the Caribbean to other regions?
 According to the figure and the text, which regions are migrants moving to?